wikimedia/mediawiki-vendor/wikimedia/codex/README.md

 - `phan`: Run the Phan static analyzer.
 - `phpcs`: Run the PHP Code Sniffer.
 - `start-sandbox`: Start the sandbox environment for testing.
+- `update-snapshots`: Update the snapshot tests.
+Run this if the snapshot tests fail but the change in output was intentional.

 Example usage: